-Premium ginjo and daiginjo sakes first started appearing on Manhattan restaurant menus around ten years ago.
+Premium ginjo and daiginjo sakes first started appearing on Manhattan restaurant menus around fifteen years ago.
 New Yorkers eagerly embraced the new arrivals and sake imports into the city have grown by leaps and bounds ever since.
-Today it can be easier to find a restaurant with a great sake menu in New York than it is in Tokyo.

 The Joy of Sake debuted in New York in 2004 and will be held this year at The Altman Building in Chelsea.
 This premier venue features 14-ft. ceilings, wood floors, ambient lighting and nearly 15,000 sq. ft of event space.
 The No. 1 Subway’s 18th Street station is no more than fifty yards from the building’s entrance.